Setting up Committee or Supervisor Meetings as Milestones or Requirements

 How It Works

-- Programs can include built-in instructions and upload any relevant forms for each meeting type.
+- Programs can include built-in instructions and upload any relevant forms for each meeting.

 - Faculty can log in and review the student’s progress before the meeting.
 All the info they need is there, including links to the student’s work if the student has used the Working On and Events areas on the Student Progress Page .